xkisxk/tp/docs/UserGuide.md

 `/c` denotes the card index, `/s` denotes the side of the flashcard to edit and `/i` denotes the content you want to change the flashcard to.

+This command is for those who have made a mistake in the front or back of the card and wish to fix it without having to resort to deleting and adding the card.

 Format: `edit /c <index> /s <front or back> /i <input>`

 Example of usage: